messagebot/ah-elasticsearch-orm/README.md

 ```

 ### Edit
-Edit an existing instance which is saved in the database.
+Edit an existing instance which is saved to ElasticSearch.

+Notes:
-Note: To delete a property in the `data` hash, you can use the key `_delete`/  See the "special keys" section for more information.
+- To delete a property in the `data` hash, you can use the key `_delete`/  See the "special keys" section for more information.

 Example edit action: